rmpaltanwale/p2p-odoo16-project/README.md

 Now that the purchase order has been created, click on "Receive Products" on the top left of the form above.
 This opens the receipt for the purchase order, given below.

 ![Receipt_PurchaseOrder](Screenshots/Receipt_PurchaseOrder.png)

+Update the quantities in the "Done" column to match the quantities in the "Demand" column.